Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 ------

 A lot of the time you're going to be working with other peoples code.
 Most often, that code will be written in Rust, downloaded as a crate, and combined with your code into a single binary.
-Sometimes though you'll want to work with code written in other languages, either by consuming a library written in another language, or by building a library that another language can consume.
+Sometimes, though, you'll want to work with code written in other languages, either by consuming a library written in another language, or by building a library that another language can consume.

 This is done with `extern`.

-For compiled languages to interoperate they need to use an Application Binary Interface.
+For compiled languages to interoperate, they need to use an Application Binary Interface.
 Rust doesn't (and probably never will) have a stable ABI.
 Instead, we use typically use C's, though [other options also exist](https://doc.rust-lang.org/reference/items/external-blocks.html#abi).

 Creating a library that can be consumed by other languages is fairly safe.
 You define a function that will be made available externally (thus the name).
 The function itself is safe... exposing it is not.
-In order to be made available, the name of the function has to be known.
+To be made available, the name of the function has to be known.

 Rust "mangles" its function names to make sure that there are never any collisions.
-In order to expose the function we need to know its name, so we need to prevent the mangling, but that means there's a risk of collision.
+To expose the function, we need to know its name, so we need to prevent the mangling, but that means there's a risk of collision.
 Pre Rust-2024 preventing mangling was done with the `#[no_mangle]` attribute, but as of Rust 2024, we need to explicitly tell Rust that we understand the dangers.

 ```rust
 // SAFETY: No other global function will use this name, this does not need to